 Train des Pignes

-We decided to cut our travel time and expenses in half and opted for a retour journey to Entrevaux, a medieval town with a fortress along the route.
+We decided to cut our travel time and expenses in half and opted for a return journey to Entrevaux, a medieval town with a fortress along the route.

 Taking the Train des Pignes to Entrevaux